brutif/app-password-app-token-docs/app-tokens.md

   - Request app-tokens:
       - The authorization header contains the base64 encoded client id and secret.
       - The access_token header contains  the short-lived access token that identifies an authenticated user.
+      - app_name - a convenience name to help the user remember the purpose of the token.
       - used_by - optional.
 The client id that will be using the app-token.
-         - If specified for an app-token, only that client can introspect the app-token.
+         - If specified, only that client can introspect the app-token.
+         - If not specified, the first client to use the token is the only client that can introspect the app-token.

       ```
       POST /oidc/endpoint/OP/app-tokens HTTP/1.1